 HOME | DONATE | STORE

-For those seeking to reverse a chemical abortion (commonly referred to as a medical abortion), the goal is to start the protocol within 24 hours of taking the first abortion pill, mifepristone, also known as RU-486.
+Time is of the essence.
+For those seeking to reverse the effects of the abortion pill (also known as a chemical abortion or a medical abortion), the goal is to start the protocol within 24 hours of taking the first abortion pill, mifepristone, or RU-486.
 However, there have been many successful reversals when treatment was started within 72 hours of taking the first abortion pill.

 If you experience heavy bleeding, faintness, severe abdominal pain, or fever, seek emergency medical attention immediately.
 This could be an effect of the mifepristone and would require immediate care.